anikaarevalo/3rd-indl-proj-mole-detection/README.md

 ## Pending things to do
 - Methods to improve performance metrics so as to minimize the tendency of a deep learning model to overfit
 - Methods to increase predictive power of the model per class
-- Use other deep models that are more effective and efficient
+- Use other deep learning models that are more effective and efficient
 - Develop this mole detection app prototype into a full-fledged minimum viable product